wilsonfrantine/R4eco/README.md

-# Ecological Analysis Made Easy
+# R4eco - Eco-Analysis Made Easy in R

 R4eco is a small R package designed to simplify ecological analyses by providing a range of functions for diverse tasks.
 While the package is continuously expanding, it currently includes functions for Renkonen's similarity index (S) calculation, bootstrap implementation, and convenient plotting of UPGMA dendrograms.